 \section{Preliminaries}

-\subsection{Motion control in dynamic environments}
+\subsection{Motion Control in Dynamic Environments}

-We consider a mobile robot navigating in an environment, such as a service robot in restaurants and airports.
-The motion of the robot is assumed to be modeled as the following discrete-time nonlinear system:
+We consider a mobile robot navigating in a dynamic environment, such as a service robot for restaurants and airports.
+The motion of the robot is assumed to be modeled by the following discrete-time nonlinear system:

 where $x_t\in\mathcal{X}\subseteq\mathbb{R}^{n_x}$ and $u_t\in\mathcal{U}\subseteq\mathbb{R}^{n_u}$ are the robot's state and control input at stage $t$.